-Welcome to Heart Talent, part of the Ninox Limited group of companies.
+Welcome to Heart Talent.
 Please take the time to read our Policies, Terms and Conditions before using our Services, our website, or any of our Content, Materials or Products, or any part of our Business.
 The General Policies, Terms and Conditions set out will apply to all who use or interact with any part of our Business, and therefore you should read these Policies, Terms and Conditions first.
 We have also set out specific Policies, Terms and Conditions, which you must also adhere to and accept.
 Such specific Policies, Terms and Conditions include:

 1. Website Use Terms and Conditions

 5. Disputes and Complaints

 If you are looking to use our services for the purpose of employment and would like a copy of our client Terms and Conditions, please contact us on 020 70 78 76 77 and speak to us about your requirement.